Data durability

 Write-ahead logging (WAL) is a technique applied in providing atomicity and durability to database systems.

 Memgraph has WAL enabled by default.
-To switch it on and off, use the boolean --storage-wal-enabled flag.
-For other WAL-related flags check the configuration reference guide.
+To switch it on and off, use the boolean

-WAL files are usually located at /var/lib/memgraph/wal.
+By default, WAL files are located at /var/lib/memgraph/wal

 Snapshots